 Join us for a discussion with Pulitzer Prize finalist and PEN/Faulkner Award winner Hernan Diaz, author of Trust and In The Distance.

 Trust, opens to readers as a novel within a novel, entitled Bonds, set during the roar of the 1920s around the Wall Street tycoon Benjamin Rask and his wife, Helen.
 Together, they have risen to the top of the world of seemingly endless wealth–all as a decade of excess and speculation draws to an end.
 But at what cost have they acquired their immense fortune?
 This is exactly the mystery at the center of Bonds, a successful 1937 novel that all of New York seems to have read.
 Yet there are other versions of this tale of privilege and deceit.

 Hernan Diaz’s Trust elegantly puts competing narratives into conversation with one another—and in tension with the perspective of one woman bent on disentangling fact from fiction.
 The result is a novel that spans over a century and becomes more exhilarating with each new revelation.
 Revel in the mystery and join us for questions and chat with Hernan Diaz!

-More authors will be announced as the summer progresses.
-Please register to have a link sent to you to take part in the Virtual Author Talks at libraryc.org/findlaylibrary.
+More authors will be announced!
+Please register to have a link sent to you to take part in the Virtual Author Talks, or watch achieved presentations at libraryc.org/findlaylibrary.